jeremt/jeremt.github.com/pages/work/spaceship.md

 <img src="resources/images/spaceship_1.png">

-I also wanted to try to create nice postFx, hud, gui menu to be ready for my potential futur webgl games.
+I also wanted to try to create nice PostFX, HUD, and GUI menus to be ready for my potential futur webgl games.

 <img src="resources/images/spaceship_2.png">